 Best Portable Air Conditioner: The Complete Guide

 With summer underway, it’s not just time to think about vacations and baseball.
 The arrival of the summer days means the arrival of summer heat, and that’s not a topic you should regard lightly.
 It’s not just a matter of your comfort.
 It’s also about your health.
 Most US homes these days have one or more air conditioners.
-But, sometimes it is just not practical for to have one discreet AC for each room.
+But, sometimes it is just not practical for you to have one discreet AC for each room.

 This is where compact ACs come into play, especially because they offer mobility.
 So, you can just take it to any room you want and experience truly portable cooling.
 Apart from that, it's also much more cost-effective to purchase one or two portable ACs, rather than buying multiple bulky non-mobile ones.
 This is why I've created this extensive beginner-friendly guide which will help you find the best portable air conditioner for your specific needs.